intel-retail/automated-vending/docs_src/automated-vending-services/micro_services.md

 This repository contains logic for working within the following schemas:

-- _Card/Cards_ - swiping a card is what allows the Automated Checkout automation to proceed with its workflow.
+- _Card/Cards_ - swiping a card is what allows the Automated Vending automation to proceed with its workflow.
 A card can be associated with one of 3 roles:
   - Consumer - a typical customer; is expected to open the vending machine door, remove an item, close the door and be charged accordingly
   - Stocker - a person that is authorized to re-stock the vending machine with new products
   - Maintainer - a person that is authorized to fix the software/hardware